tylerchasefranklin/Angular-TaskTracker/README.md

 # Angular TaskTracker

 A responsive and dynamic task tracking web application built with Angular.
-This project demonstrates core Angular concepts such as components, services, routing, event binding, and HTTP requests, while also integrating with a mock backend using json-server.
+This project demonstrates core Angular concepts such as components, services, routing, event binding, and HTTP requests, while integrating with both a mock backend (json-server) for local development and a live backend API deployed on Render.

 [Live Demo](https://tylerchasefranklin.github.io/Angular-TaskTracker/)